 Facial steaming is a fantastic step to include in your skincare routine.
 With a steamer, steam is directed to the face, hydrating and loosening pores.
 This aids exfoliation, allows for blackheads to be removed, etc.

-The short answer is no. Facial steamers are significantly different from typical room humidifiers.
+The short answer is no, you can’t use a humidifier as a facial steamer.
+Facial steamers are significantly different from typical room humidifiers.
 Even if you are talking about a facial humidifier, they still differ from what a facial steamer can do to your skin.

 What Does A Facial Steamer Do?